sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 copyright

-Self explanatory.
+Self-explanatory.

 license

-Self explanatory.
+Self-explanatory.

 repository

-A URL to the repository or a webpage explaining how to get access
+A URL to the repository or a webpage explaining how to get access.

 ### Associating a bundle with a file-type

 A bundle can be associated with one or more file types.
 This makes it possible for a bundle to be created that defines a set of commands and snippets for a file type that doesn't have a built-in editor and parser.
-A future version of this API will also allow the definition of syntax coloring elements, auto-indent rules, and perhaps even the ability to create full fledged language parsers.
+A future version of this API will also allow the definition of syntax coloring elements, auto-indent rules, and perhaps even the ability to create full-fledged language parsers.

 Method